weaveworks/weave-gitops/README.md

 1. Install go v1.17
 2. Install [buf](https://github.com/bufbuild/buf)
+3. Run `make all` to install dependencies and build binaries and assets
+4. Start a `kind` cluster like so: `KIND_CLUSTER_NAME=<some name> ./tools/kind-with-registry.sh`
+5. Run `./bin/gitops install --config-repo=<repo url>`
+6. Start the in-cluster API replacement job (powered by [http://tilt.dev](tilt.dev)) with `make cluster-dev`
-3. make or make unit-tests to ensure everything built correctly.
+7. make or make unit-tests to ensure everything built correctly.

+### Cluster Dev Tips

+- You may need to turn off your `kustomize-controller` to prevent it from reconciling your "GitOps RunTime" and over-writing the `wego-app` deployment.
+- Setting the system kustomization to `suspend: true` in the config repo will also keep `kustomize-controller` from fighting with `tilt`.
+You may need to kill a failing pod after suspending the kustomization.

-### unit testing
+### Unit testing

 We are using [Ginko](https://onsi.github.io/ginkgo/) for our unit tests.
 To execute the all the unit tests, run `make unit-tests`.